 If your child was injured, contact our experienced Philadelphia birth injury lawyers today.

 How Do You Prove a Birth Injury?

 Some birth injuries are apparent right away and others take time to show signs and symptoms of more serious trauma.
-In Pennsylvania, the statute of limitations is typically two years from when the injury occurred to file a medical malpractice claim.
+In Pennsylvania, the statute of limitations is typically two years from when the injury occurred to file a Philadelphia medical malpractice claim.
 However, since birth injuries can appear dormant until the child grows a few years, there is an exception of seven years to file a claim from when the injury occurred.
 This exception is put into place because if the child endured brain trauma during birth but only started showing signs of delayed development until they reached an older age, the family should still be able to hold the negligent party accountable.

 To create a successful medical malpractice case, you must prove that a doctor-patient relationship existed, your healthcare professional acted negligently, and that negligence resulted in injury to your child.
 A doctor-patient relationship exists if a doctor agreed to treat you.
 If the doctor agreed to facilitate your childbirth, that doctor owes you competent medical care.
 Medical professionals must uphold a medical standard of care.
 Essentially, the medical standard of care is providing the proper care that another skilled doctor would in the situation.
 If the doctor breaches this standard of care and your infant is injured because of their negligence, you could sue for medical malpractice.